-MDP 20208 Gastrointestinal Tract 8 weeks

-MDP 20310 Cardiovascular and Respiratory System 10 weeks

-MDP 20902 Family Health 2 2 weeks

-MDP 20409 Renal and Reproductive System 9 weeks

-MDP 20505 Elective I Research 5 weeks
+MDP 20109 Nervous System and Behaviour 9 weeks MDP 20208 Gastrointestinal Tract 8 weeks MDP 20310 Cardiovascular and Respiratory System 10 weeks MDP 20902 Family Health 2 2 weeks MDP 20409 Renal and Reproductive System 9 weeks MDP 20505 Elective I Research 5 weeks

-This phase comprises the 3rd, 4th and 5th years of the curriculum during which students are involved in clinical clerkships or postings at the Sibu and Sarawak General Hospital (Year 3), Sarawak General Hospital (Year 5) and at other clinical facilities such as Serian Hospital, Sentosa Psychiatric Hospital, private clinics and various district health centres (Year 4).
+This phase comprises the 3rd, 4th and 5th years of the curriculum during which students are involved in clinical clerkships or postings at the Sibu and Sarawak General Hospital, Pusat Jantung Hospital Umum Sarawak, Sibu Hospital, Serian Hospital, Sentosa Hospital, primary and private health care clinics are being used for clinical education and training.

-During these clinical clerkships, students interact directly with patients acquiring expertise in history-taking, physical examinations, making clinical diagnoses and performing simple bedside procedures under the supervision of the Faculty's clinicians and the staff of the particular hospital/health care facility.
+During these clinical clerkships, students interact directly with patients acquiring expertise in history-taking, physical examinations, making clinical diagnoses and performing simple bedside procedures under the supervision of the faculty's clinicians and the staff of the hospital/health carefacility.

 Postings are organised to ensure that the students get ample opportunity to observe the longitudinal care and comprehensive management and supervision (physical, mental, spiritual) of patients.
-This helps with the acquisition of problem solving skills relevant to patient management and the development of clinical skills.
+This helps with the acquisition of problem-solving skills relevant to patient management and the development of clinical skills.

-During the community health posting, students are required to perform epidemiological studies in the community, and observe the delivery of health care in the community and public health care settings.
+During the community health posting, students are required to perform epidemiological studies in the community and observe the delivery of health care in the community and public health care settings.

 Students are encouraged to develop patterns of learning which are active and self-directed, and relevant to the curriculum.
-Towards this end, weekly seminars are planned to cover the core curriculum and every student is required to participate in an active manner.
-Here, emphasis is placed on the application of basic science knowledge.
+Weekly seminars are planned to cover the core curriculum and every student is required to participate in an active manner.
 Skills in communicating with patients and other health professionals are emphasised in an informal manner as students interact with patients and ward staff during the clinical postings.